Mufaddal Saifuddin: Teachings

-Syedna Mufaddal Saifuddin’s teachings integrate classical scholarship with contemporary relevance, emphasising spiritual reflection, ethical responsibility, and service to others.
+Syedna Mufaddal Saifuddin’s teachings integrate classical scholarship with contemporary relevance, emphasising spiritual reflection, ethical responsibility, and service to the community.
 His sermons, delivered throughout his travels and especially during the annual Ashara Mubaraka congregation, serve as the primary medium for imparting these teachings.
-Drawing from the Quran, Fatimi philosophy, Islamic history, and the events of Karbala, his sermons uniquely contextualise principles of sacrifice, justice, and faith with contemporary challenges faced by the community and humanity at large.
+Drawing from the Quran, Fatemid philosophy, Islamic history, and the sacrifice of Karbala, his sermons uniquely contextualise principles of sacrifice, justice, and faith with contemporary challenges faced by the community.

-In addition to his sermons, Saifuddin has authored numerous theological treatises in Arabic, as well as poetic compositions in Arabic, Lisan al-Dawat, and Urdu, and has completed and published works initiated by his predecessors, Syedna Taher Saifuddin and Syedna Mohammed Burhanuddin.
+In addition to his sermons, Saifuddin has authored numerous theological treatises in Arabic and Lisan al-Dawat, as well as poetic compositions in Arabic, Lisan al-Dawat, and Urdu, and he has completed and published works initiated (but which could not be completed) by his predecessors, Syedna Taher Saifuddin and Syedna Mohammed Burhanuddin.